CPATA’s offices will be closed December 25 to January 1 inclusively for the holidays.

 • Is the most well-studied and documented standard setting method;

-• Is the most commonly used method for setting cut scores in credentialing contexts; and
+• Is the most commonly used method for standard setting in credentialing contexts; and

-• Uses a standards-referenced approach, which means that the pass mark reflects the standard and expectations of the profession.
+• Uses a standards-referenced approach, which means that the standard reflects the expectations of the profession.

 The Borderline Regression method:

-• Allows the pass mark to be set using test performance from all test-takers, not just a subset from the “borderline” test-takers;
+• Allows the standard to be set using test performance from all test-takers, not just a subset from the “borderline” test-takers;

-• Is particularly suited to small-scale assessments because it uses data from all examinees in the derivation of a cut score (as opposed to only borderline examinees); and
+• Is particularly suited to small-scale assessments because it uses data from all examinees in the derivation of the minimum standard (as opposed to only borderline examinees); and

 • Is an efficient use of the SME’s time because the evaluation occurs at the time the examination is being marked.